tz2524/femr/refactoring_log/refactoring_log.md

 #### Rationale:

+Feature envy means a method accesses the data of another object more than its own data.
+In this case, the method didn't accesses any property of `LocaleUnitConverter.java`, every data accessed belongs to object `PatientItem`.
+So that the treatment should be moving method, which means we should move the mothod from `LocaleUnitConverter.java` to `PatientItem.java`.

 #### Steps:

 1. We inspected the method `public static PatientItem toMetric(PatientItem patient)`.
 The problem was that the method accessed the data of a `PatientItem` object a lot.

 2. We decided move the operations of the method into `PatientItem.java`.